joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 I run the same program on the "rocks in a desert" computer or the "hot iron bar" computer, I will not.
 In this case consciousness is hardware-dependent, which means that it cannot be reduced to pure computation.
-If we are to claim, for example, that a GPU executing a neural network is conscious, we have to explain what it is about this particular physical equipment that is generating consciousness, and an argument that a neural network running on an NVIDIA GPU is consciouss would not necessarily extend to that same neural network running on an AMD GPU.
-We cannot invoke the pure computation alone.
+If we are to claim, for example, that a GPU running GPT-3 is conscious, we have to explain what it is about this particular physical equipment that is generating consciousness, and an argument that GPT-3 running on an NVIDIA GPU is consciouss would not necessarily generalize to that same neural network running on an AMD GPU and certainly not a TPU.

 ## Syntax is not semantics